connerleverett/connerleverett.github.io/about.markdown

 ### Education

-UVic 2017 BSc Geomatics (Combined Geography and Compuyer Science)
+UVic 2017 BSc Geomatics (Combined Geography and Computer Science)

 ### How'd you get to where you are?